Nayekah/seleksi-sister-v2/Ngalegaan Kakawasan, Tamamo Silang - Sunda Priangan/README.md

 > [!IMPORTANT]
-> This project is managed VirtualBox, so configure the network configurations based on the app you used

-Next, please refer to the each VM's implementations in the VMs folder
+> You can access the web server on https://w1ntr.space/main

 Demo of the program: https://youtu.be/JBx2hQUj5Do